Get ready for glow-time

 Sundown is panoramic at mountaintop Reeds Lookout and The Balconies in Grampians (Gariwerd) National Park.
 Admire the awe-inspiring hues as dusk descends over the unique rock formations, and pick out Victoria Range, Lake Wartook and Mount Difficult on the horizon.

-Haunted by the ghosts of river red gums that poke up through its surface, Lake Mulwala is a memorable spot to experience the sun's last rays of the day.
+Lake Mulwala is a memorable spot to experience the sun's last rays of the day.
 Book a seat on a historic paddlesteamer for a sunset cruise upon the light-infused waters.

 Oh Mungo, there's nothing quite like the skies flaming and falling over your ancient lunar-like desert sands.
 Get off-road and into the pristine expanse of Mungo National Park for a sunset like no other, anywhere.